djaodjin/djaodjin-saas/README.md

 Release Notes
 =============

+- version 0.2.0 generic role, replaced Stripe Recipients by use of StripeConnect
 - version 0.1.8 refactor ledger to fully support backlog accounting
 - version 0.1.7 supports Django 1.7 and django-restframework 3.1